 At the end of 2010, the band moved into a new chapter when an agreement was reached with Exchange Communications to sponsor the band.
 This was followed up with victory at the 2011 Scottish Brass Band Championships – the band’s 16th win at the event – conducted by Ian Porthouse.
 The sponsorship agreement ended in 2012.

 Further Scottish Championship successes followed in 2013 and 2015, the latter being the first under the band’s Professional Conductor Nicholas Childs.
 2017 turned out to be arguably Whitburn’s most successful year ever on the contest stage.
 Victories at the Scottish, Scottish Open and Grand Shield were followed up by another 2nd place at the British Open and sixth place at the National Championships of Great Britain.
 The band defended its Scottish crown in 2018, becoming the Scottish champions for the 20th time.

-Whitburn Band remains committed to maintaining a high standard of music and presentation and will perform at Celtic Connections and the Edinburgh International Festival in 2018.
-The band looks forward entertaining audiences throughout the country for many years to come by performing at a major events, such as international rugby games where Whitburn perform the national anthems of the away teams to a television audience of millions.
+Whitburn Band remains committed to maintaining a high standard of music and presentation.
+The band performed at Celtic Connections and the Edinburgh International Festival in 2018.
+We now look forward to entertaining audiences throughout the country for many years to come by performing at a major events, such as international rugby games where Whitburn play the national anthems of the away teams to a television audience of millions.